dgitj/dgitj.github.io/index.md

 ## Research Interest

-My research focuses on building robust and scalable collaborative and distributed machine learning (ML) systems.
-This includes areas such as confidentiality and privacy-preserving ML, agent-based modeling, and decentralization in ML.
+My research focuses on building robust and scalable collaborative and distributed machine learning (ML) systems that can help individuals to address training data scarcity issues in training ML models.
 I am particularly interested in how theoretical advancements in these fields can have real-world impact in areas like personalized healthcare and drug development.

-## General Interest

-- Tennis
-- Running
-- Deep-sea biology
-- Fungi
-- Finance
-- ...

-I have a broad range of interests and am always open to learning more.
+Beyond research, I have a wide range of interests including animals, finance, fungi and plants, oceanography, running, and tennis.
+I’m always open to learning more.
 Feel free to reach out if you'd like to connect!

 ## Selected Publications